hackerzhuli/unity-code/README_EXTENSION.md

 *"The integrated test runner is a game-changer.
 I can run my Unity tests without leaving my AI IDE."*

-*"The hover documentation feature saves me so much time."*
+*"The hover documentation links saves me so much time."*

 ## 🚀 Get Started in Minutes